 Fill your pans to about ¾ full, level out the top, and tap them to release any air bubbles.

-Bake cakes for about an hour 15 minutes for large size, and check at 55 minutes for the smaller ones.
+Bake cakes for about an hour 15 to 30 minutes for large size, and check at 55 minutes for the smaller ones.
 The gluten-free will take just a tad longer.
 A toothpick should come out clean, the cakes will be golden brown and firm to the touch.
 They will also smell really good.

 While still a little warm, remove from the pan, then pierce gently with a skewer, liberally brush on some of the reserved fruit-infused spirits.
 Let cool completely, then brush with more of the spirits on all sides.

-Wrap in cheesecloth or non-lint towels and wrap in parchment paper, and for the next two or three days, open up and brush again with the brandy (yes, it is alright to miss a day).
+Wrap in cheesecloth or lint-free towels and wrap in parchment paper, and for the next two or three days, open up and brush again with the brandy (yes, it is alright to miss a day).
 Or, you can brush them several times in one afternoon and call it a day.
 However, the cake should be at least four or five days old before you attempt to cut it or it will probably fall apart.

 Remove the cheesecloth, wrap in parchment and again in plastic wrap, refrigerate or freeze.
-To ready them to give as gifts, place in a tin, or tie with a ribbon or perhaps a piece of raffia.
+To ready them to give as gifts, place in a tin, or tie with a ribbon or perhaps a pretty piece of raffia.

 For a party, glaze with a little confectioners sugar thinned with cherry syrup or a spirit (featured image), and decorate with dried or fresh fruits or nuts.
 Or, just leave plain!